Medical Council of Canada — MCC

 Phase 2: Targeted Review (4-6 weeks)

-Focus on your lowest-scoring therapeutic areas using AI-recommended case sets.
-Review pharmacology fundamentals for weak drug classes.
-Study Canadian prescribing guidelines.
+Focus on your lowest-scoring domains using AI-recommended question sets.
+Review Canadian treatment guidelines and pharmacology fundamentals for weak areas.

 3